AngieR1991/Portfolio/portfolio/README.md

-TO VEIW FINAL PRODUCT: angie-portfolio.fly.dev
+TO VEIW FINAL PRODUCT: angie-portfolio.fly.dev (note: Launching the site may take some time becuase I used a free hosting service.
+Please be patient and give it a few minutes :])

 # Getting Started with Create React App